 - Emergency contact information

-- Once your Student Enrolment Checklist is complete and your tuition fee payment is processed, you will receive your Procertas login information via email.
-Please note that it can take up to five business days to process your payment.
-Your D2L login information will be emailed approximately three weeks after registration has been confirmed.
+- Once your Student Enrolment Checklist is complete and your tuition fee payment is processed, you will receive login credentials for D2L (CPLED’s content delivery platform) and LexisNexis QuickLaw (CPLED’s provided legal research platform).
+Please note that it can take up to seven business days to process your payment.

-You will not receive access to Procertas and/or D2L until your tuition fee payment has been processed.
+You will not receive access to the program until your tuition fee payment has been processed.

 Frequently Asked Questions